-- During the first week of classes, students may make class schedule changes, via their OneStart~Student Center
+- During the first week of classes (i.e., late registration), students may make class schedule changes, via their One.IU ~ Student Center

-- Students may continue to register for classes, adjust their class schedule (i.e., drops, adds, section changes), or totally withdraw from all classes, via their OneStart~Student Center
+- Students may continue to register for classes, adjust their class schedule (i.e., drops, adds, section changes), or totally withdraw from all classes, via their One.IU ~ Student Center

 - Students do not need any forms or signatures to drop or add courses during the first week of classes.

-- Students may, however, drop some or all courses from their schedule via OneStart ~ eDROP.
+- Students may drop some or all of their courses via One.IU ~ Student Center.